Lall-091/sql-docs/azure-sql/database/secure-database.md

 - **Verify automated backup configuration**: Ensure automated backups are properly configured and retention periods meet your business requirements.
 Azure SQL Database provides automated backups by default with configurable retention periods from 1 to 35 days.
 For more information, see [Automated backups](automated-backups-overview.md).

 - **Configure backup storage redundancy**: Choose the appropriate backup storage redundancy option based on your availability and disaster recovery requirements.
-Options include locally redundant (LRS), zone-redundant (ZRS), and geo-redundant (GRS) storage.
+Options include locally redundant (LRS), zone-redundant (ZRS), geo-redundant (GRS), and geo-zone redundant (GZRS) storage.
 For more information, see [Backup storage redundancy](automated-backups-overview.md#backup-storage-redundancy).

 - **Use long-term retention for compliance**: Configure long-term backup retention (LTR) for compliance requirements that exceed the default retention period.
 LTR allows you to store full backups for up to 10 years.
 For more information, see [Long-term retention](long-term-retention-overview.md).